atleon/atleon/examples/README.md

 [Kafka Deduplication](core/src/main/java/io/atleon/examples/deduplication/KafkaDeduplication.java) shows how to add deduplication to the processing of a Kafka topic.
 This example maintains the incorporation of [Acknowledgement](../core/src/main/java/io/atleon/core/Alo.java) propagation such as to maintain at-least-once processing guarantee

 ## Metrics
-[Kafka Micrometer](core/src/main/java/io/atleon/examples/metrics/KafkaMicrometer.java) shows how Atleon integrates with Micrometer to provide Metrics from native Kafka Reporting and from available Metric transformation in streaming processes
+[Kafka Micrometer](core/src/main/java/io/atleon/examples/metrics/KafkaMicrometer.java) shows how Atleon integrates with Micrometer to provide Metrics from Atleon streams, as well as bridging native Kafka metrics to Micrometer

 ## Tracing
 [Kafka Opentracing](core/src/main/java/io/atleon/examples/tracing/KafkaOpentracing.java) shows how Atleon integrates with Opentracing to provide traces in reactive pipelines